top of page

 What you are looking for:

-- Leaking seams or holes in gutter system
+• Leaking seams or holes in the gutter system

-- Downspout extensions less than 4 feet from foundation
+• Downspout extensions less than 4 feet from the foundation

-The critical detail most homeowners miss: It is not just about gutters.
-It is about water flow away from your foundation and roof edge.
+The critical detail most homeowners miss: It’s not just about gutters.
+It’s about water flow away from your foundation and roof edge.
 If gutters are full, water runs over the side, saturates fascia and soffits, and creates the perfect entry point for water to get under your roof line.

 How to clean gutters safely: